BLOGS

 Stay with me.
 This will all come together as a lesson in how you, the singer/songwriter, should use your performing skills as a vehicle to actual audience entertainment.

 Fast forward to the 1960s.
 Two different genres of musical entertainment surfaced in the forms of folk songs and Top 40 radio.
-The Smothers Brothers (Tom and Dick) were a folk music duo working the coffee houses of the era.
+The Smothers Brothers were a folk music duo working the coffee houses of the era.
 They were good at it, but not great.
 Quite naturally, as brothers would do, they would have conversations between songs, often disguised as disagreements about the choice of songs, their performances, and their sibling rivalry (“Mom liked you better!”), which delighted audiences.
 Soon they had the most popular variety show on TV.

-Fairly simultaneously, Sonny Bono and Cher Sarkisian figured out how to walk the thin line between new the counterculture and Top 40 radio.
+Fairly simultaneously, Sonny Bono and Cher Sarkisian figured out how to walk the thin line between the new counterculture and Top 40 radio.
 But their live show was just okay until they started their between-song put-down routines, which audiences found just as entertaining (if not more so) than the songs.
 Soon, they, too, had the most popular variety show on TV.

 The lesson here is rather obvious, but I’ll say it anyway.
 Before you can entertain an audience, it would be beneficial to have a performance skill.
 However, just the presentation of that skill (i.e., singing and playing your songs, solo on a stage) is not all that entertaining in and of itself.
 (Your mother may think so, but she probably doesn’t represent a clear picture of the cross-section of the American club/coffee house/bar crowd.)